Ridley Scott's unrealised projects: Queen & Country

-On 15 March 2018, Scott took over directing the Oni Press comic book movie Queen & Country from Craig Viveiros.
-On 19 June 2018, Sylvia Hoeks was rumored to be Tara Chace.
+On 15 March 2018, TheWrap reported that Scott was in talks to take over directing the Oni Press comic book film Queen & Country from Craig Viveiros.
+John Rogers, Ryan Condel, Olivia Milch, and creator Greg Rucka all wrote drafts of the script.
+On 19 June 2018, Sylvia Hoeks was speculated to be playing the titular Tara Chace.
 However, the film fell into development hell and its fate is unknown after Disney's acquisition of 21st Century Fox was completed.

 It's What I Do

 On 24 October 2018, Scott signed on to direct the Lynsey Addario biopic It's What I Do, from Peter Craig's script for Warner Bros. after Steven Spielberg abandoned the project, and wanted Scarlett Johansson to replace Jennifer Lawrence as Addario; Johansson dropped out the following day, after finding out that it was being funded by the Saudi crown prince Mohammad bin Salman.
 There have been no further announcements since.

 2020s

 Roads to Freedom TV miniseries

 On March 17, 2021, it was announced that Scott would executive produce the World War II miniseries Roads to Freedom, based on the works of military historian Antony Beevor, in addition to directing the first episode, with Beevor and Steven Knight writing all ten episodes.
 There has been no further announcements since.